 Skip to content

-• Choose one auth mode: password or OAuth access token.
+• Either an app password or an OAuth access token.

 Terminal window